The Best Guide to Help You Find an Affordable Place to Live in the U.S

 Research from Niche’s 2026 Best Places to Live report, which evaluated over 230 cities and 18,000 locations across the nation, confirmed that as housing prices keep climbing, an increasing number of Americans are focusing on relocating to where their finances stretch further.
 Sun Belt affordables are drawing renewed interest, but the Midwest is quietly becoming the defining story of this resettlement cycle.

 II.
-The Best Affordable Cities to Live in the U.S. in 2026
+The Affordable Cities to Live in the U.S. this year

 Pittsburgh holds a distinction no other major American city can claim in 2026.
 It is the only large metro where a typical first-time homeowner pays less per month on a mortgage than a renter pays on a comparable property.
 Here is also one of only three large metros where a median-income household can qualify for a median-priced home under the standard 30% affordability rule.